Rajoy Visits Catalonia, First Time Since Imposed Rule

 The head of the regional parliament who presided over the independence vote, Carmen Forcadell, was released from prison Friday after retracting her secessionist stance before Spanish judges.
 She said the independence vote had been “symbolic.”

-A bail of $165,000 was posted for her by the pro-independence Catalan National Assembly (ANC), one the main organizers of Saturday’s march.
+A bail of $165,000 was posted for her by the pro-independence Catalan National Assembly (ANC), which was one the main organizers of Saturday’s march.

 Even though Madrid’s virtual decapitation of the Catalonian secessionist leadership has left the independence movement badly split, the ANC and another organization called Omnium Cultural managed to turn out more than 700,000 protesters Saturday, according to Barcelona’s local police.
 Other estimates put the figure between 500,000 to 600,000.